 The School views the Pastoral Care system as being central to its aim of providing a safe, caring and purposeful environment.
 This very important aspect of school life is directed by the Head of Pastoral Care and the Pastoral Care Team, working alongside Section Staff and Year Heads.
 However, all staff have a well understood pupil welfare role which they take very seriously.

-Our newly opened Cygnet Wellness Room funded by the PTA, comprises a Relaxation Room and an additional counselling office.
+Our newly opened Cygnet Wellness Centre funded by the PTA, comprises a Wellness Room, a Relaxation and Sensory Room and an additional counselling office.
 Glenlola Collegiate also employs a Counsellor who is available to girls on request.
 In addition, an independent counsellor from the organisation 'Familyworks' is available two days a week.
 A full time Nurse is employed to deal with any ongoing or emergency health issues.
-Further information is available on our website www.glenlolacollegiate. net
+Further information is available on our website www.glenlolacollegiate.net